Skip to main content

 “When we were looking for a farm, I just kept thinking that I couldn’t live on a hill,” Merle recalls.
 “I had never seen anything bigger than an anthill on the prairies!”

-Unfortunately their house was located on a flat piece of land which proved to have one disadvantage – about once a year the basement flooded when the nearby creek overflowed its banks.
+Unfortunately their house was located on a flat piece of land which proved to have one disadvantage.
+About once a year, the basement flooded when the nearby creek overflowed its banks.

 Fred and Merle’s life together was busy and demanding, as they worked to create a profitable farm and raise a family.
 Four more sons — Lloyd, Keith, Sidney, and James — were born at three-year intervals.